 The Casa De La Cultura and the Maqueta Del Centro De Puebla are great places to learn about the area, while the Biblioteca Palafoxiana is a fabulous place to improve your knowledge in general, as it is recognized as the oldest library in the Americas, having first opened in 1646.

-The district even features distinct neighborhoods within it, such as Barrio del Artista – Artist’s Quarter, known for its arts and crafts, and Barrios De Los Sapos (also known as the Alley of the Toads), which is famed for its brightly colored buildings, antique books, and famous Talavera pottery.
+This area is home to Barrio del Artista – Artist’s Quarter, known for its arts and crafts, and Barrios De Los Sapos (aka the Alley of the Toads), which is famed for its brightly colored buildings, antique books, and famous Talavera pottery.

 If you love museums, the Centro offers plenty of choices.
 You will find Museo Amparo (the Amparo Museum), Museo Casa del Mendrugo, Museo Regional De La Revolución Mexicana Casa De Los Hermanos Serdánm, and Museo Nacional De Los Ferrocarriles Mexicanos.